jessecomeau87/Boot/README.md

 ### The bootloader then loads the kernel at the physical address 0x100000.
 The address 0x100000 is used as the start-address for all big kernels on x86 machines.

 ### The Kernel initializes the Operating System.
 It is it's core component.
-It acts as a Mediator between User Interface and Hardware.
-It has four functions:
+It acts as a Interface between User Applications and Hardware.
+It has four functions: Memory management, Process management, Device driver, and System calls and security.